Best Plastic-Free Coffee Grinders

 - The hopper and catch bin are where plastic hides - look for metal, glass, or ceramic

-- Manual hand grinders are the most reliably plastic-free (all-metal body + ceramic/steel burr)
+- Manual hand grinders are the most reliably plastic-free route - see the hand grinders section below for the picks

 - Static makes grounds cling to plastic bins - a metal or glass catch also just works better